Dev Anand: Personal life

 Anand was in a relationship with actress Suraiya for four years from 1948 to 1951.
 Anand nicknamed Suraiya "Nosey", while to Suraiya, Dev Anand was "Steve", a name chosen from a book Dev Anand had given her.
 Suraiya also called Anand "Devina" and he called her "Suraiyana", while faking an Italian accent.
 During the shooting of Jeet (1949), both Anand and Suraiya, had made plans for marriage and elopement, but were unsuccessful due to the opposition from Suraiya's maternal grandmother and maternal uncle.
 In the 'Star and Style' interview, Suraiya said that she gave in only when both her grandmother and her maternal uncle threatened to get Dev Anand killed.
 Suraiya and Anand were stopped from acting together after their last film in 1951 by her grandmother.
 In an interview with Stardust, in June 1972, Suraiya revealed that she lacked the courage to resist her family and that Anand truly loved her.
 Anand wanted her to be bold and marry him in a civil court, but she refused.
 Suraiya remained unmarried throughout her life till she died on 31 January 2004.
 In his auto-biography, Anand said Suraiya was his "first true love".
 When Suraiya died in 2004, Anand hid from the media in his terrace, because he wanted to be away from the media.

 Dev Anand was broken after the relationship ended.
 In 1954, Anand married Kalpana Kartik, an actress from Shimla, in a private marriage during the shooting of the film Taxi Driver.
 They have two children, son Suneil Anand, born 1956 and daughter Devina Anand.
+In July 2026, Suneil passed away due to a heart attack.